CreepyPvP/vulkan-template/README.md

 # Basic vulkan template

-This is mean for personal use.
+This is meant for personal use.
 Very bad setup